AcademySoftwareFoundation/OpenImageIO/src/doc/oiiotool.rst

     oiiotool input.exr -cut "{TOP.width-2*4}x{TOP.height-2*4}+{TOP.x+4}+{TOP.y+4}" \
         -o cropped_{TOP.filename}

-If you should come across filenames that contain braces (these are vary rare, but have been known to happen), you temporarily disable expression evaluation with the `--evaloff` end `--evalon` flags.
+If you should come across filenames that contain curly braces (these are very rare, but have been known to happen), you temporarily disable expression evaluation with the `--evaloff` end `--evalon` flags.
 For example::